Table of Contents

 Example

-We will all suffer years to come unless we stop this government, stop them in the workplace, stop them in the polls, and stop them on Election Day.
+We will all suffer for years to come unless we stop this government, stop them in the workplace, stop them in the polls, and stop them on Election Day.

 Cumulation